puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 > -Douglas Horton

-Variables allow a value to be stored and accessed by name later in your manifest.
-This is one of the core Puppet language features that allows you to write flexibility into your code.
+Variables allow a value to be bound to a name, which can then be used later in your manifest

 A variable name is prefixed with a `$` (dollar sign), and a value is assigned with the `=` operator.
 Assigning a short string to a variable, for example,